 The deadline for entries is 9am on Monday 25th November.

-The Awards ceremony will be held on the 5th December on International Volunteer Day for Economic and Social Development with a VERY special guest.
 More details to come very soon!
 So keep the date in your diary so you can come along and celebrate this special day with us.

 Award winners will receive certificates that will be shared with their partner schools in Malawi thanks to our colleagues at MaSP, as well as professional photos from the day to display in school.